A/Prof Debbie Phyland

 PhD, MAppSc, Grad Dip Ed, BAppSc (SpPath), FSPAA

-For more than twenty years Debbie has been the resident voice consultant for Melbourne Theatre Company and countless professional productions including Matilda The Musical, Kinky Boots, Aladdin, WarHorse, King Kong, Lion King and Les Misérables.
+For more than twenty-two years Debbie has been the resident voice consultant for Melbourne Theatre Company and countless professional productions including the national tours of the musicals Moulin Rouge, Six, Frozen, Billy Elliot, Matilda Kinky Boots, Aladdin, WarHorse, Lion King and Les Misérables.
 She was the recipient of a Victorian Green Room Award ‘Outstanding Contribution to the Melbourne Stage’ in 2012.
 Due to her unique blend and expertise in the performing arts and vocal health arenas, Debbie has been regularly invited to give presentations in Australia and overseas.
 She has authored numerous journal publications and book chapters and in 2014 completed her doctoral thesis through the Department of Surgery, Monash University researching ‘The impact of vocal load on the vocal folds of professional music theatre singers’.

-In addition to her experience in all things voice-related, Debbie has a keen interest in the medical and functional aspects of other inter-related aspects of laryngology particularly upper airway dysfunction, cough and irritable larynx syndromes and neurological speech disorders, particularly Parkinson’s Disease, tremor, spasmodic dysphonia and other complex motor speech disorders.
+In addition to her experience and evident enthusiasm for all things voice-related, Debbie has a keen interest in the medical and functional aspects of other inter-related aspects of laryngology particularly upper-middle airway dysfunction, cough and irritable larynx syndromes and neurological speech disorders, particularly Parkinson’s Disease, tremor, spasmodic dysphonia and other complex motor speech disorders.
 She is a strong advocate for the prevention of occupational vocal injuries, for the promotion of healthy voicing and for improved understanding of the impact of voice disorders on communication.